 The evidence-based program review process provides several benefits:

-- Programs will be reviewed for potential inclusion on the national ACL Title III-D approved list in a timely, unbiased manner;
+- Programs will be reviewed for potential inclusion on the national ACL Title III-D approved list in a timely, unbiased manner

-- Community, state, and tribal organizations/agencies can use the recommendations of the Review Council to reference programs that have been deemed to be appropriate for inclusion for ACL Title III-D, or other ACL future evidence-based program discretionary funding.
+- Community, state, and tribal organizations/agencies can use the recommendations of the Review Council to reference programs that have been deemed appropriate for inclusion for ACL Title III-D, or other ACL future evidence-based program discretionary funding.

 Note: State units on aging have the discretion to review programs for adherence to the ACL evidence-based criteria and utilization with OAA Title IIID funding at the state level.
 The evidence-based program review process supported by ACL and hosted by NCOA and UW provides a pathway to collectively approve programs nationally.